Acts 25: Locations

 The events in this chapter took place in Caesarea and Jerusalem.

-Paul appeals to Caesar (25:1–12)
+Paul appeals to Caesar (verses 1–12)

+Porcius Festus was the procurator of the province of Judea after Antonius Felix, as confirmed by first-century historian Josephus (Jewish War 2.271; Antiquities 20.182-8).
+His exact time in office is not known, with the earliest proposed date for the start of his term c.
+AD 55–6, while the latest is AD 61, but most scholars opt for a date between 58 and 60, based on a change in the provincial coinage of Judaea attested for Nero's fifth year points to AD 59.

-Porcius Festus as the procurator of the province of Judea after Antonius Felix was confirmed by first-century historian Josephus (Jewish War 2.271; Antiquities 20.182-8), and he was eager to clean up problems left by his predecessor as well as to avoid any actions that compelled the Jewish community in Caesarea to send a delegation to Rome complaining about Felix's 'misdeeds against the Jews' (Josephus, Antiquities 20.182).
+Festus was eager to clean up problems left by his predecessor as well as to avoid any actions that compelled the Jewish community in Caesarea to send a delegation to Rome complaining about Felix's 'misdeeds against the Jews' (Josephus, Antiquities 20.182).
 Therefore, in keeping a good relation with the Jewish authorities (verses 2, 9) and in acting with all propriety related to Rome, Festus' decision to refer the case to Rome (to Caesar as the final court of appeal for provincials) is understandable.